 bytes calldata params

-// Verify the caller is the expected lending pool
+// Verify caller identity is the lending pool and initiator is this contract

 require(initiator == address(this), "unauthorized initiator");